 Patients undergoing treatment through the third party program can expect integrative, personalized guidance and clear information throughout the third party reproduction process.
 They will first meet with their physician to develop a plan that suits their needs and are then helped every step of the way by their third party coordinator and nursing team to put that plan into action.

 Navigating Canadian legislation and requirements for egg or sperm donation and surrogacy can be overwhelming and confusing, but it doesn't have to be.
+Tripod Fertility can simplify this process and assist in every step of your journey.

 Patients will be provided with: